Program Overview

 Beyond the Classroom

-Students at Anchor Christian Academy have numerous opportunities for spiritual growth, leadership development, and enrichment.
+Students at Anchor Christian Academy have additional opportunities for spiritual growth, leadership development, and enrichment.
 Monthly field trips align with classroom instruction to maximize educational and character-building experiences.
 Additionally, overnight May trips provide extended educational and community-building opportunities.

 Our Innovative Learning Program allows high school students to earn academic credit beyond the classroom through internships, private lessons, athletic clubs, and more.
 Students submit a proposal, log their hours, and check in with a supervising teacher to earn high school credit.